 |B||You pay your employee in shares at less than market value||Usually by the 19th of the tax month of giving them the shares — contact HMRC for complex situations|

-If HMRC disagrees or you don’t send an FPS or EPS, they may send you a filing notice through PAYE Online or your commercial payroll software package.
+If HMRC disagrees or you do not send a FPS or EPS, they may send you a filing notice through PAYE Online or your commercial payroll software package.
 Penalties for late reporting started from 6 October 2014.

-For employees paid less, you only need to include this information if you’re not required to report their earnings for tax (eg you’re an overseas employer that doesn’t need to pay tax in the UK).
+For employees paid less, you only need to include this information if you’re not required to report their earnings for tax (for example, you’re an overseas employer that does not need to pay tax in the UK).

 |Scheme Contracted Out Number (SCON)||Only put this if you run a contracted-out workplace pension scheme and your employee’s National Insurance category letter is D, E, I, K, L, N, O or V. You can find your SCON on your contracting-out certificate or from your pension provider|